ZeitOnline/frontend-monitoring/README.md

 # a11y-dashboard-connector
-Run competetive Accessibility tests and send them to a Graphite db
+Run competetive Accessibility and Quality checks and send them to a Graphite db

+## Quickstart for local development

+Do the `yarn install` and `yarn start`.
+The tests will run and print some results to your console.

+Next, go ahead and play with the scripts.
+Output is generated to the console and into the `reports`folder.
+Whatever crazy thing you invent – if you are inside the ZON network, your stats will instantly be available on http://sitespeed.zeit.de/dashboard/db/accessibility-dashboard?refresh=5m&orgId=1 .

 ## High level overview

 - Run with `yarn start` which only does `node index.js`.
-- The `index.js` only itereates over a list of urls and "queues" them async to `run`.
+- The `index.js` only itereates over a list of urls and starts "checks" with them.
-- The `run` function in `main.js` runs pa11y for each URL and pa11y returns a report (big array of issues)
-  - The report is saved as JSON file into the `reports` folder
-  - The report is processed by different filters
-  - Each filter takes a pa11y report as input and returns one or multiple values (calculated/filtered data).
-- The values are put to the function `sendStats`.
-- `sendStats` glues the values together into an objext, which is sent to Graphite.
-  - The object structure and the key names represent the hierarchy in which you will find the data inside Graphite.
+- Each check is a module inside the `checks` folder.
+- A check runs one tool (eg html-validator, pa11y) for each URL given, and handles the result on its own.
+"Handling" can mean anything, but in most cases it is
+  - Filter and name the results (eg counting errors of a certain type).
+  - Store the result in a folder, for manual inspection.
+  - Send the result to graphite.
+Therefore, an object is built which represents the namespace where the metrics will be found in graphite/grafana (eg `htmlvalidator.zeit-de.homepage.stats.errorCount`).
+- Storing and sending is done by helper functions, which are found in the shared "utils" folder.

 ## Run & Deploy